Reciprocal microswimming in fluctuating and confined environments: Concluding remarks

-Although our theory is based on a small deviation in a short timescale, it is sufficient to analyze the key mathematical structures of the shape gait that produce net statistical locomotion.
-Based on the theory, we found that a time-reversal deformation produces the net swimming velocity at the leading order, whereas the skew-symmetric part of the deformation only contributes to the second order of the deformation amplitude.
-Further, we found that the shape gait affects the net diffusion constant through the behavior of the impulse response function and demonstrated that the net diffusion is both enhanced and suppressed during one beat cycle.
+Although our theory is based on a small deviation over a short timescale, it is sufficient to analyze the key mathematical structures of the shape gait that produce net statistical locomotion.
+Based on this theory, we found that a time-reversal deformation produces the net swimming velocity at the leading order, whereas the skew-symmetric part of the deformation only contributes to the second order of the deformation amplitude.
+Further, we found that the shape gait affects the net diffusion constant through the behavior of the impulse response function and demonstrated that net diffusion is both enhanced and suppressed during one beat cycle.

-In this study, we focused on a reciprocal swimmer moving along an unidirectional axis.
-Nonetheless, the theoretical methods used can be extended to swimming dynamics in multiple spatial dimensions or the dynamics with rotation.
-A similar mathematical structure will allow us to demonstrate that a reciprocal swimmer generally produces net locomotion in a confined geometry.
-The small-deviation theory for multiple dimensions, however, requires a non-commutative integral for an impulse response, yielding theoretical challenges.
-Therefore, details of these extensions will be reported elsewhere.

-The perturbation method used in this study is similar to that for nonlinear phenomena with very high dimensions, such as high-Reynolds-number turbulence.
-The higher-order moments of the probability distribution function are generally not negligible in these systems.
-Thus, further theoretical treatments are required to include the higher-order moments, such as the direct interaction approximation in turbulent flows \cite{Kraichnan1959,kida1997lagrangian, Goto2002a} and the renormalization group theory in quantum field theory.
-In contrast, the perturbation analysis around a given non-linear solution as used in this study does not require higher order moments, for which our small-deviation theory was matched with the full dynamics \cite{pontryagin2014ordinary}.
+The perturbation method used in this study is similar to that used for nonlinear phenomena with very high dimensions, such as high-Reynolds-number turbulence.
+The high-order moments of the probability distribution function are generally not negligible in these systems.
+Thus, further theoretical treatments are required to include these moments, such as direct interaction approximation in turbulent flows \cite{Kraichnan1959,kida1997lagrangian, Goto2002a} and the renormalization group theory in quantum field theory.
+In contrast, the perturbation analysis around a given nonlinear solution, as used in this study, does not require high-order moments, for which our small-deviation theory was matched with the full dynamics \cite{pontryagin2014ordinary}.

-Another remark on the small-deviation theory is that the theory is limited to the short-time behavior, i.e., where the deviation from the zero-noise solution is sufficiently small.
-The long-time asymptotic behavior is also important since it predicts the accumulation or depletion of swimmer distribution around the external boundaries.
+Another remark on the small-deviation theory is that it is limited to short-time behavior (i.e., when the deviation from the zero-noise solution is sufficiently small).
+Long-time asymptotic behavior is also important because it can be used to predict the accumulation or depletion of swimmers around the external boundaries, such as the surface accumulation of microswimmers \cite{ishimoto2019bacterial} as well as the fluctuation of polymers and enzymes inside biological and artificial cell membranes \cite{gnesotto2018broken}.
+Numerical works with such a singular function, however, require careful treatment to satisfy the no-penetration condition at the boundary.
+Further, precise cell--wall hydrodynamic interactions frequently incur considerable numerical cost because of the fine numerical meshes \cite{ishikawa2006hydrodynamic}.